rethinkdb/rethinkdb-rs/1-reql-language/changefeeds/ruby.md

 # Including state changes #

 The `include_states` optional argument to `changes` allows you to receive extra "status" documents in changefeed streams.
 These can allow your application to distinguish between initial values returned at the start of a stream and subsequent changes.
 Read the [changes][] API documentation for a full explanation and example.

+# Including initial values #

+By specifying `true` to the `include_initial` optional argument, the changefeed stream will start with the current contents of the table or selection being monitored.
+The initial results will have `new_val` fields, but no `old_val` fields, so it's easy to distinguish them from change events.

+If you specify `true` for both `include_states` and `include_initial`, the changefeed stream will start with a `{:state => 'initializing'}` status document, followed by initial values.
+A `{:state => 'ready'}` status document will be sent when all the initial values have been sent.

 # Handling latency #